gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

                 └── hello_world.opt.wasm   <---- this is optimized .wasm file
     ```

+- `hello_world.wasm` is the output Wasm binary built from source files
+- `hello_world.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
+(Optimization include reducing the file size and improving performance)

 In addition, the interface file `hello_world.idl` should have been generated in the `wasm` project directory.

     ```idl title="hello_world/wasm/hello_world.idl"